Mirror Bridges Between Probability Measures: Abstract

 \section{Abstract}

 Resampling from a target measure whose density is unknown is a fundamental problem in mathematical statistics and machine learning.
 A setting that dominates the machine learning literature consists of learning a map from an easy-to-sample prior, such as the Gaussian distribution, to a target measure.
 Under this model, samples from the prior are pushed forward to generate a new sample on the target measure, which is often difficult to sample from directly.
-In this paper, we propose a new model for conditional resampling called \emph{mirror Schr\"odinger bridges}.
-Our key observation is that solving the Schr\"odinger bridge problem between a distribution and itself provides a natural way to produce new samples from conditional distributions, giving in-distribution variations of an input data point.
-We show how to efficiently solve this largely overlooked version of the Schr\"odinger bridge problem.
-We prove that our proposed method leads to significant algorithmic simplifications over existing alternatives, in addition to providing control over in-distribution variation.
+A related problem of particular interest is that of generating a new sample proximate to or otherwise conditioned on a given input sample.
+In this paper, we propose a new model called the \emph{mirror bridge} to solve this problem of conditional resampling.
+Our key observation is that solving the Schr\"odinger bridge problem between a distribution and itself provides a natural way to produce new samples, giving in-distribution variations of an input data point.
+We demonstrate how to efficiently estimate the solution of this largely overlooked version of the Schr\"odinger bridge problem.
+We show that our proposed method leads to significant algorithmic simplifications over existing alternatives, in addition to providing control over in-distribution variation.
 Empirically, we demonstrate how these benefits can be leveraged to produce proximal samples in a number of application domains.